 About the programme

-The Fashion Council Germany, together with the Berlin Senate Department for Economics, Energy and Business, offers a workshop series “FCG SEMINARS” for Berlin-based designers.
+The Fashion Council Germany, together with the Berlin Senate Department for Economics, Energy and Business, offered a workshop series “FCG SEMINARS” for Berlin-based designers.
 Companies from the Berlin fashion industry have the opportunity to further their education in various subject areas – from collection planning to budget planning and tax returns.

 The following MODULES and TOPICS will be covered in the workshop series: